GRP-17/feedback-backend/README.md

     curl -v -X POST https://feedback-analysis-grp-app.herokuapp.com/feedback -H 'Content-Type:application/json' -d '{"rating": 5, "text": "Your feedback test here"}'

 ## Files

-    'BackendProject/' - folder is for the java project files and packages - should be able to import it into Eclipse as a Java project.
+### Root Directory

-    .gitignore - defines files and file types to be ignored.
+    .gitignore - defines files and file types to be ignored by git .travis.yml - used to manipulate the travis ci pipeline & specify Heroku apps to push to system.properties - used by heroku to specify the version of java we are using.

-    .travis.yml - used to manipulate the travis ci pipeline, doesn't need anything really.
+### BackendProject/

-    pom.xml - the Maven build file, defines the build path i.e dependencies and plugins etc...
+    BackendProject/ - folder is for the java project files and packages - should be able to import it into Eclipse as a Java                        project.

-    procfile - used by heroku to tell it what the 'dynos' should run (just what it should 'host'/ run,
+    procfile - used by heroku to tell it what the dynos should run (just what it should 'host'/ run;
-                in our case it would be a compiled jar file which starts the spring server).
+               in our case it's a compiled jar file which starts the spring server)

-    system.properties - used by heroku to specify the version of java we are using.
+    pom.xml - the Maven build file, defines the build path i.e dependencies, plugins, etc.